Palestinian man shot, tied to jeep says Israeli forces gave no explanation

 Keep readinglist of 3 items

-Over 20,000 children buried, trapped, detained, lost amid Gaza war: report
+Over 20,000 children buried, trapped, detained, lost amid Gaza war: Report

 Gaza emergency health chief killed in Israeli air attack